ngocthachnguyen98/SDO-Assignment-1/README.md

 ## Running integration tests

-In the `src/package.json` file, a `test-integration` script is prepared to initiate the unit test with *Mocha*.
+In the `src/package.json` file, a `test-integration` script is prepared to initiate the integration test with *Mocha*.
 Similiar to the unit tests, the command is written with the `--reporter mocha-junit-reporter` flag to output `integration_test_results.xml`.
-The alternate location of `integration_test_results.xml` is specified with `--reporter-options mochaFile=...`.
+The alternate location of `integration_test_results.xml` is specified with `--reporter-options mochaFile=...`

 ```
 "test-integration": "cross-env DB_USERNAME=postgres DB_PASSWORD=password DB_NAME=servian DB_HOSTNAME=localhost NODE_ENV=integration nyc mocha test/integration --reporter mocha-junit-reporter --reporter-options mochaFile=./test-output/integration_test_results.xml",